mohitdixit02/mohitdixit02/README.md

 - 🔭 I’m currently working on **new full stack technologies**

-- 💬 Ask me about **how to build a new innovative solution, but please don't ask me to debug your code, I hate it !!**

 - 📫 How to reach me **mohit.vsht@gmail.com**

 - 📄 Know about my experiences [https://drive.google.com/file/d/1TxvNQMW5RFgQzRu2UktkvqM_iTdtSXO2/view?usp=sharing](https://drive.google.com/file/d/1TxvNQMW5RFgQzRu2UktkvqM_iTdtSXO2/view?usp=sharing)